JustFiesta/spring-petclinic/readme.md

 `Dockerfile` and `compose.yaml` is provided.
 Additionally, there is compose file for tests.

-The RDS endpoint is provided via enviroment variable exported manually on workstation (`RDS_DB`).
+The RDS endpoint is provided via enviroment variable sette manually on workstation (`RDS_DB` inside `/etc/environment`).

 For image creation basic Gradle image is used for build purposes, with addition of distroless layer for application.
 Image is split into layers according to (at time of creation and my knowlage) current standards, and optimalized for minimal size.